 - Customizable feature set

 - Advanced features

 - Inconsistent customer service

 Unlike most of its competition, Appointment Plus targets large businesses and institutions as much as it does SMBs.
 The company prides itself on being used by “some of the biggest companies in the world” within over 100 industries.
 These include Fortune 500 companies like Gap, Exxon Mobil, and Penske as well as institutions as large as Columbia University and the American Red Cross.
 In total, the company serves over 8,000 customers in 17 countries.

-Though the software is powerful and the customer face user-friendly, the system is not simple enough for the average user to understand or setup easily.
+Though the software is powerful and the customer-facing UI is user-friendly, the system is not simple enough for the average user to understand or set up easily.
 And while its customer service team is particularly enormous and persistently reaches out to new customers, Appointment Plus has garnered negative feedback for its occasional unresponsiveness (even to complaints filed with the BBB).

-Smaller businesses might have their needs better met by simpler, cheaper software from similarly sized companies, but Appointment Plus has the flexibility (via detailed settings and huge slate of integrations and add-ons) to cater to medium- and big-business demands.
+Smaller businesses might have their needs better met by simpler, cheaper software from a similarly sized company, but Appointment Plus has the flexibility (via detailed settings and a huge slate of integrations and add-ons) to cater to medium- and big business demands.

 The pricing plans are as follows:

 - Up to 500 appointments per month

 - Up to 10 users